ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 you'll probably eliminate them *in your mind*, which means entire classes of mistakes/bugs are gone!

-# Don't forget about "soft" skills
+## Don't forget about "soft" skills!

 This was prompted by my preparation for Amazon's and Facebook's interview processes.
 Soft skills are really important.
 Most engineers underestimate the